dont-code/ng-xtend/README.md

 - Dynamically load and install plugins in your Angular application
 - Easily develops Plugins that will be automatically recognized and use at the right time and the right place.

-## What kind of plugins is supported
+## What kind of plugins will be supported

 3 types of plugins will be supported as a first step
 - Simple Component: With limited effort and intrusion in your code, you can transform a regular Angular component into a pluggable one.
 Ideal for providing view or display of a custom type.
-- Complex Component: With some additional effortt, this type Angular Component can itself provide xtend-points, filled by ng-xtend with the right plugin.
+- Complex Component: With some additional effort, this type Angular Component can itself provide xtend-points, filled by ng-xtend with the right plugin.
 Ideal for displaying complex information, where you want to delegate actions or display.
 For example, think of a "Money" plugin that delegates the "Currency" management to another plugin, without even knowing it.
 - Action Components: Provides actionable services on types without User Interface elements.

-## How is it working ?
+## How will it work ?

 As you can infer from the preceding descriptions, the ng-xtend framework heavily relies on types.
 Any data manipulated in a ng-xtendable application manipulates data with a type.